mido/mido/README.rst

    - read and write MIDI files?
    - serialize messages to text files
    - reformat midi.txt to make it more useful (hex values in addition to binary)
+   - support rich comparisons (easy with self.bytes and self.bin)

 Text MIDI format